 The Institutional Review Board (IRB) provides guidelines for research with human subjects to ensure that they’re protected within the design and conduct of research.
 As part of mandates set by the federal government, all institutions conducting research using human subjects must have an individual IRB.

 This IRB must review and approve all research processes where human subjects are used.
-While federally financed research must be reviewed by an IRB, NSU’s IRB reviews all research that involves human subjects.
+While federally financed research must be reviewed by an IRB, Nova Southeastern University’s IRB reviews all research that involves human subjects.

 NSU’s IRB is responsible for determining and assuring that: